nstudio/nativescript-floatingactionbutton/README.md

 ## Usage

+Download an icon image to use for the fab to your `app/images` folder.
+Name it something like `ic_add_white.png`.

 #### XML
 ##### **NOTE** The sample XML here will position the FAB on top of the ListView.
 There is no need for absolute positioning due to using a GridLayout row/col settings.
 ```XML